StrataMind/Ninja-Adventure/README.md

-# 2D Platformer Game
+# Ninja Adventure - 2D Platformer Game

 A fully-featured 2D platformer game built with HTML, CSS, and JavaScript.

 ## Features

+- **Multiple Themed Levels**:
+  - Level 1: Grassland - Tutorial level with basic mechanics
+  - Level 2: Forest - Introduces gaps and vertical platforms
+  - Level 3: Desert Canyon - Features quicksand, cacti, and sandstorms

+- **Game Mechanics**:
   - Player movement with jumping and gravity
   - Enemies that can be defeated by jumping on them
-- Collectible coins
+  - Collectible coins with score multipliers
+  - Powerups (speed boost, jump boost, invincibility)
+  - Special terrain effects (quicksand slows movement, ice increases sliding)
-- Multiple levels
+  - Checkpoints to save progress within levels

+- **User Interface**:
+  - Main menu with options and how-to-play screens
+  - In-game UI showing score, lives, and level
+  - Pause menu with resume, restart, and quit options
+  - Game over and level complete screens
-- Mobile controls
+  - Mobile-friendly controls for touch devices

+- **Technical Features**:
+  - Canvas-based rendering with smooth animations
+  - Collision detection for platforms, enemies, and collectibles
-- Local storage for high scores
+  - Local storage for high scores and settings
-- Game over screen
+  - Responsive design for different screen sizes
+  - Sound effects and background music with volume controls

 ## How to Play